Next Step Living Partnership to Save Shoppers More than $3 Million in Energy Costs over Five Years

 From Stop & Shop’s perspective, implementing the partnership has been straightforward.
 Store managers work with Next Step Living to schedule appearances of home-energy representatives at information tables in supermarkets.
 Stop & Shop customers stop by and learn about the steps they can take to improve their homes’ energy efficiency so they can save energy and money while living more sustainably and comfortably.

 Next Step Living representatives encourage shoppers to begin with a comprehensive home energy evaluation that, depending on a customer’s utility provider, costs little or no money.
-Conducted by a Next Step Living energy advisor, it can include installation of quick fixes like programmable thermostats and compact fluorescent lamp (CFL) bulbs.
+Conducted by a Next Step Living energy advisor, it can include installation of quick fixes like programmable thermostats and energy-efficient light bulbs.
 The energy advisor also makes recommendations for energy-efficiency and renewable-energy upgrades, from weatherization to high-efficiency ductless mini split systems to solar power systems.

 Partnership Makes a Big Impact.